MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ## Mechanics

 ### Interactables
-**Barge**
+**Resonant Splinter**
-: Being near the payload while a Knowledge Keeper is alive will stop Pervasive Darkness accumulation (explained below).
+: Acts as a cart, just like its public event variant.
+The cart has a small safe zone enveloping it it that prevents Pervasive Darkness accumulation (explained in the statuses section).

 : Not directly interactable - it is advanced by bringing all 9 knowledge buffs to the cart.
+Bringing a buff to the cart purges it.

 **"Darkness Shard" / "Crux" / "the rock" / "the (pyramid) fragment" / "the crystal"** (official name unknown) : Toggleable shootable.
 Controls whether some associated object is on or off, usually doors being opened or closed.

 ### Mechanically Relevant Enemies
 **Knowledge Keepers**
-: 3 ultra Abominations of the same name will spawn at the start of each section.
-Killing *all* of them will spawn 9 glowing tiny darkness crystals that can be picked up by moving over them, granting the Knowledge series of buffs.
-While any KKs are alive, all players will receive stacks of Pervasive Darkness.
+: 3 ultra Abominations of the same name will spawn at the start of each section, denoted with the kill feed textline, "Drown in the deep...".
+While any KKs are alive, all players in the zone will gain stacks of Pervasive Darkness.
+Killing *all* of them causes the kill feed to display the text string, "Rise from the deep..." and will spawn 9 glowing tiny darkness crystals that can be picked up by moving over them, granting the Knowledge series of buffs.

 ### Statuses
 **Knowledge**